|Country Number (58?)||1986||THIRD WAVE|

 |TV Sets||1987||6 million (incl.
 5.3 million colour)|

 There are three major television broadcasters: Doctor Who aired on Taiwan Television Service (TTV).

-The principal language of Taiwan is Chinese (Mandarin, Cantonese).
-Programmes were broadcast in Chinese or English, and/or with subtitles.
-Doctor Who aired in English with Chinese subtitles.
+The principal language of Taiwan is Chinese (Mandarin and Cantonese).
+Programmes were broadcast in English or dubbed into Mandarin with Traditional Chinese subtitles for Cantonese viewers.
+Doctor Who aired in English with subtitles.